Devolution in the United Kingdom: Sub-national level

-In October 2024, the newly elected Labour government established a UK wide Council of the Nations and Regions and an England-only Mayoral Council bringing together ministers from the UK government, the Mayor of London and the Mayors of Combined Authorities.
-As the Labour government hopes that combined authorities will be established throughout England, the Mayoral Council would eventually evolve into an all-England forum.
-As of October 2024, 48% of the population and 26% of the land area of England is represented on the Mayoral Council.
+In October 2024, the newly elected Labour government established a UK wide Council of the Nations and Regions and an England-only Mayoral Council for England bringing together ministers from the UK government and strategic authority mayors.
+As the Labour government hopes that strategic authorities will be established throughout England, the Mayoral Council would eventually evolve into an all-England forum.